alinush/alinush.github.io/_posts/2025-11-18-chunky-weighted-pvss-for-field-elements.md

 ## Acknowledgements

 The weighted PVSS in this blog post has been co-designed with Rex Fernando and Wicher Malten at Aptos Labs.
+The weighted DKG built on top of the PVSS has been co-designed with Daniel Xiang and Balaji Arun.
 Thanks to Ittai Abraham for helping me think through the DKG protocol from the lens of validated Byzantine agreement.

 ## Appendix: The $i'\gets \mathsf{idx}(i,j,k)$ indexing